 5. Customize content formats.

-The media has definitely put a spotlight on telemedicine during coronavirus, but that doesn’t mean you should assume that everyone understands it enough to jump in with both feet.
+The media has put a spotlight on telemedicine during coronavirus, but that doesn’t mean you should assume that everyone understands it enough to jump in with both feet.
 Whereas before COVID-19 the challenge may have been building awareness of your service, you now need to delve deeper into the details of how to use it, when to use it, and where it’s available.
 That will likely create the need for more engaging formats that answer questions and explain how your telehealth services work.
-Consider:
+For today’s healthcare digital marketing content, you should consider:

 - Interactive quizzes to provide quick answers to nagging concerns and help with decision-making around seeing a doctor.